 - ¼ cup butter, softened

-- 2 cups confectioner's sugar (icing sugar)
+- 2 cups icing sugar icing sugar is also known as confectioner's sugar

 - 1 teaspoon vanilla

-- 3 to 4 tablespoons lemon juice (you may not need it all)
+- 3 to 4 tablespoons lemon juice you may not need it all

 - Preheat the oven to 350℉ (170℃ or 160℃ for a fan oven).